Manic Karts

-Manic Karts is a video game developed by British studio Manic Media Productions and published by Virgin Interactive for DOS in 1995.
+Manic Karts is a kart racing game developed by British studio Manic Media Productions and published by Virgin Interactive for MS-DOS in 1995.

 Gameplay

 Manic Karts is a game in which players use their earnings from winning league races to improve their carts.

 Reception

 Next Generation reviewed the PC version of the game, rating it one star out of five, and stated that "it's strange to come across a racing title that so obviously can't compare [...] a real clunker.
 Avoid it at all costs."